kamipenguin/Paladin_Assignment/readme.txt

 to perform a longer jump, but also perform a short jump when just tapping the jump button.
 To have have a sense of weight, the gravity is also increased when the player is falling down.
-- I also added screenshake when the player gets damaged to give sensory feedback to the player.
+- I added screenshake when the player gets damaged to give sensory feedback to the player.
+- I also added idle, walking and jumping animations because I feel that animations also help a lot in how the game feels.
+Else it might look really static and clunky.

 Time spent on the assignment:
 - 8 hours (and 15 minutes)